CircuitVerse/CircuitVerseDocs/docs/gates.md

 | 1       | 0       | 1      |
 | 1       | 1       | 0      |

-Simple Xor Gate
+Simple two-input Xor Gate
 <iframe width="300px" height="200px" src="https://circuitverse.org/simulator/embed/740" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

 ## Nand Gate
 This gate gives the inverted output of an And gate.
+In other words, it only gives a LOW output when all inputs are HIGH.

-Nand Gate Truth table
+Two-input Nand Gate Truth table

 | Input 1 | Input 2 | Output |
 |---------|---------|--------|